 SJ Sutanto, BJJM van den Hurk, G Hoffman, J Wenninger, P Dirmeyer, S Seneviratne, T Roeckmann, K Trenberth, E Blyth.
 Determining the contribution of transpiration to the surface moisture fluxes – a perspective on different approaches

-submitted, Environmental Research Letters, 2013
+Status: submitted, Journal: Environmental Research Letters, Year: 2013